 CFP® Test Prep Certificate

-Our CFP® Exam test-prep course is designed to meet the active schedules of working professionals looking to advance in the industry, those seeking a career change to the financial, banking, accounting, and insurance fields, and those preparing to take the CFP® exam.
+Our online CFP® Exam test-prep course—done in partnership with Kaplan Financial—is designed for working professionals looking to advance in the industry, those seeking a career change to the financial, banking, accounting, and insurance fields, and those preparing to take the CFP® exam.

 The certificate is offered in two different, seven-course online packages—Essential and EssentialPlus—both offering over 22 hours of online instruction, preparing test takers with every possible CFP® Exam topic.

 Our expert support toolkits, which include the Education QBank interactive exams and quizzes and Performance Tracker, allow you to put what you’re learning to practice and track your progress along the way.